nkoep/nkoep.net/posts/random-forest-regressor.md

 towards the training data.
-Without deliberate measures to limit the complexity of the constructed trees, we may end up with trees where each leaf contains exactly one training sample in the extreme case.
+Without deliberate measures to limit the complexity of the constructed trees, we may end up with trees where each leaf contains exactly one training sample in extreme cases.
 Imposing limits on the tree depth, the minimum number of samples required in a leaf node, or the minimum number of samples to split an internal node can all help improve the generalization of trees.
-The performance on unseen data ultimately remains rather poor unfortunately.
+Howver, the performance on unseen data ultimately remains rather poor unfortunately.

 One common way to combat this effect is by considering *ensembles* of trees, where each tree in the ensemble "votes" on the final